Jordan Sebban

 Jordan Sebban (born 6 January 1997) is a French footballer who plays as a midfielder.

 Career

 Sebban started his career with the reserves of French Ligue 1 side Toulouse.

 In 2018, he signed for El Ejido in the Spanish third division.

 In 2019, Sebban signed for the reserves of Spanish La Liga club Granada.

-Before the 2021 season, he signed for KuPS in Finland.
+Before the 2021 season, he signed for Kuopion Palloseura (KuPS) in Finnish Veikkausliiga.

 On 16 August 2022 signed for the Israeli Premier League club F.C.
+Ashdod.

+Personal life

-Ashdod and received Israeli citizenship thanks to the Law of Return.
+Sebban is of Jewish descent.
+After moving to Israel to play for Ashdod, he received an Israeli citizenship thanks to the Law of Return.